UNION ALL operator in

 when duplicates should be eliminated: If your use case requires that

-duplicate rows be removed from the final result, use UNION
+duplicate rows be removed from the final result, use UNION instead of UNION ALL.

 ·